Dr. Kimberley O’Brien

 In 2006, Kimberley conducted international research as part of The School Days Project, interviewing students in 52 countries to better understand school culture and multiculturalism.
 Kimberley completed the School Days Project with indigenous children in Darwin, Australia.

-Kimberley is a member of The Australian Psychological Society (APS), a full member of the APS College of Educational and Developmental Psychologists (CEDP) and the Association for Research in Infant and Child Development (ARICD).
+Kimberley is a member of The Australian Psychological Society (APS), a Fellow Member of the APS College of Educational and Developmental Psychologists (FCEDP) and the Association for Research in Infant and Child Development (ARICD).
 She is an Accredited Supervisor for Provisional Psychologists through the Psychology Board.

 Kimberley has completed a Bachelor of Social Science in Psychology from Charles Sturt University and a Master of Arts in Developmental Psychopathology and Ph.D.
 Through Monash University.

 Currently, Kimberley consults at the Quirky Kid Clinics in Sydney and Wollongong, including to various BRW top 200’s and conducts interactive seminars and practical workshops around Australia and NZ to diverse audiences such as Brazil, Canada, London and Australia